carmenobied/Readme-Generator/README.md

   * [Questions](#Questions)

   ## Installation
   > i.
 Fork the Github repository. ii.
-Clone the forked repo into your local machine usin g gitbash/terminal to pull the project and data. \n iii.
-Access the code files and assets via Visual Studio or in your browser to view the code and website respectively. \n iv.
-Run npm init. \n v.
-Install inquirer with command line npm install inquirer. \n vi.
-Install axios with command line npm install axios. \n vii.
-In the terminal , cd into the repo that contains the index.js file. \n viii.
-Enter node index.j s in your terminal and answer the question prompts. \n ix.
-Muster enter username for the app to function correctly. \n x.
+Clone the forked repo into your local machine usin g gitbash/terminal to pull the project and data. iii.
+Access the code files and assets via Visual Studio or in your browser to view the code and website respectively. iv.
+Run npm init.
+  v.
+Install inquirer with command line npm install inquirer. vi.
+Install axios with command line npm install axios. vii.
+In the terminal , cd into the repo that contains the index.js file. viii.
+Enter node index.j s in your terminal and answer the question prompts. ix.
 Open Github and use the Good README.md Generator for a repo.
+  x.
+Answer the question prompts to generate the README.md.

   ## Usage
   > Key Components Used: node.js - ES6+ - NPM - inquirer - axios.